The Great Lafayette

 claim_to_fame: Other Entertainers

-best_know_for: Adelaide Herrmann was a well-known American magician and vaudeville performer billed as "the Queen of Magic."
-She was married to Alexander Herrmann, another magician.
+best_know_for: Alexander Herrmann was a French magician, better known as Herrmann the Great.
+He was married to magician Adelaide Herrmann, known as the Queen of Magic.
 Together, Alexander ("Professor Herrmann" or "Herrmann the Great") and Adelaide entertained audiences with a variety of magic tricks, including escape tricks and the bullet catch trick.
 Adelaide was a key part of many illusions, performing as a levitating sleeper, a human cannonball, a bicycle rider who carried a girl on her shoulders, and a dancer who spectrally swirled in red silk like a pillar of fire.
 The Herrmanns toured the United States, Mexico, South America, and Europe.
-Adelaide continued performing for 25 years after her husband's death, and was one of the few magicians to perform the infamous "bullet catch" trick.
-She was possibly the only woman magician to perform the trick at the time.

 Back to Top